 Sometimes, it can be difficult to identify the actual type of damp by just seeing damp on internal walls or crumbly plaster.
 Similarly, in most cases, you cannot identify the main source of water ingress into the property.
 That’s why it is recommended to consult damp specialists or water ingress service providers to resolve and determine the cause of rising damp on internal walls.

 Get a no obligation FREE quote now.
 Our team is here to help.
 Take the first step towards a guaranteed solution by filling out our form below.

 What are the Common Signs of Rising Damp in your house?

-- Tide salts marks on walls or fluffy white deposits.
+- Tide salt marks on walls or fluffy white deposits.

-- Black damp patches on walls with a moldy smell.
-Black patches mean that the brickwork is actually wet from inside and not just the plaster.
+- Black damp patches on walls with a mouldy smell.
+Black patches mean the brickwork is wet, not just the plaster.

-- Discolored or crumbled plaster.
+- Discoloured or crumbled plaster.
 You might also see cracking wallpaper and paint on the bottom side of the walls, significantly when warm moist air rises up the walls and cools on the wall’s top.

 - Musty smells are significant signs of damp.

 - Discolouration and black patches.